Vermont-Complex-Systems/MOCS-website/docs/getting-started.md

     - We will share fun, interactive content related to the module.
 - You can find additional references on complex systems [here](./refs).
 Module-specific content is available on each module's main page.
 - We will make jupyter notebooks available throughout the semester [here](./notebooks).
-- You can find extra ressources for computer sciency stuff (Github, Python, Julia, etc) and advanced readings in [here](./extra-resources).
-Prianka will be your guide for the computer sciency stuff.
+- You can find extra ressources for computer sciencey stuff (Github, Python, Julia, etc) and advanced readings in [here](./extra-resources).
+Shun Zhang will be your guide for the computer sciency stuff.
-- We have

 ## Who are we?